 Barcelona Short Film Festival 2022

-Hi Erin, it’s great to be able to talk with you about your Safe Passage (for Sheila).
-You have had a stunning festival run collecting multiple awards, what has it meant to you to know that your film has been so well received?
+Hi Lilian, it’s great to be able to talk with you about your film Breath.
+You have already screened it at a few global film festivals already, what has it meant to you to know that your film has been so warmly received?

 What does it mean to you to be able to bring this film to Barcelona Short Film Festival this year?

 I am very happy that my video was selected.
 The trailers and short descriptions of the selected films look very promising.
 I definitely wish I could be present in person.

 How important a role do festivals like BSFF play in providing a platform for filmmakers and short films?